-VOICE AND MOVEMENT II 3, 2/2
+VOICE AND MOVEMENT II

 Prerequisite: THA 200 and THA 226.
 Intermediate voice and movement course for actors, integrates previously learned voice and movement vocabularies with a variety of acting styles.
 Introduction of the International Phonetic Alphabet and the General American accent.
-Offered Spring Only.
-Equivalent course: THA320

-THA 316 SCRIPT ANALYSIS
+SCRIPT ANALYSIS

 Prerequisites: THA 106 or THA 216 and CWP 102.
 Analysis of dramatic works for structure, theme and style.
-Offered Fall Only.

-THEATRE HISTORY: ANCIENT TO BAROQUE 3, 3/0; WC14
+THEATRE HISTORY: ANCIENT TO BAROQUE

 Origins and development of physical theater and theater literature from the ancient period to the baroque period; its function in society and its historical context in both Western and global civilizations.
 Students examine how theater as an art form is a reflection of or reaction to the socioeconomic, scientific, political, philosophical, and other artistic forms of its surroundings.
 Students attend live performance.
-Offered Fall Only.

 Equivalent course: THA317W

-THEATER HISTORY: BAROQUE TO MODERN 3, 3/0; WCIF
+THEATER HISTORY: BAROQUE TO MODERN

+3, 3/0; WCIF

 Prerequisites: Majors Only and THA 106 or THA 216.
 The origins and development of physical theater and theater literature from the baroque period to contemporary theater; its function in society and its historical context in both Western and global civilizations.
 Students read plays and examine how theater as an art form is a reflection of or reaction to the socioeconomic, scientific, political, philosophical, and other artistic forms of its surroundings.
 Students attend live performances.
-Offered Spring Only.

-THE BUSINESS OF PERFORMING ARTS 3.3/0
+THE BUSINESS OF PERFORMING ARTS

 Prerequisites: THA 106 or THA 216 or Instructor Permission.
 Comprehensive overview of the numerous aspects of business relating to the performing arts of drama, dance and music.
-Offered Fall Only.

 Equivalent course: PAR325

-ACTING III: STYLES 3, 2/2
+ACTING III: STYLES

 Prerequisites: THA 227 or Audition.
 Apply previously learned acting skills to a variety of acting styles in a variety of environments.
 Student actors will specifically address the demands of physically, intellectually, and emotionally adapting their acting and artistic process.
 Student actors will also be expected to further define and identify themselves in each new style.
-Offered Fall Only.

-VOICE ACTING FOR ANIMATION AND VIDEO GAMES 3.
-2/1
+VOICE ACTING FOR ANIMATION AND VIDEO GAMES